-3. Fleetwood’s Father Pete Was his Caddy Early in His Career
+3. Fleetwood’s Father Pete Was his Caddy Earlier in His Career

-Early in Fleetwood’s career, his father Pete Fleetwood was his caddy.
+Early in Fleetwood’s career, his father, Pete Fleetwood, served as his caddy.
 However, that partnership came to an end in 2011.

-According to the Liverpool Echo, Pete worked as in hard labour, working on construction sites.
+According to the Liverpool Echo, Pete performed hard labor, working on construction sites.
 Those years took their toll on his knees, so Pete used a trolley to carry Fleetwood’s bags around courses.
-That’s not allowed on the European Pro Tour, so the partnership had to come to an end sadly.
+That’s not allowed on the European Pro Tour, so the partnership had to come to an end.

 “Finding the right caddy for him will be one of many important decisions he’ll have to make in the coming weeks and months.
 He needs to be the boss in the partnership, so he needs to find the right character,” Pete told the Liverpool Echo.
 “I’ll try to get as many tournaments as I can next year, and I’ve got no doubt he’ll win one of them.”